zramsay/eris-cli/docs/tutorials/getting-started.md

 ### Job 3: Call Job

-This job will send a call to the contract. `eris:package_manager` will automagically utilize the abi's produced during the compilation process and allow users to formulate contract calls using the very simple notation of `functionName` `params`. `eris:package_manager` also allows for variable expansion.
+This job will send a call to the contract. `eris:jobs` will automagically utilize the abi's produced during the compilation process and allow users to formulate contract calls using the very simple notation of `functionName` `params`. `eris:jobs` also allows for variable expansion.

 So what this job is doing is this.
 The job is pulling the value of the `$setStorageBase` job (`eris:package_manager` knows this because it resolved `$` + `jobName` to the result of the `setStorageBase` job) and replacing that with the value, which is `5`.
 Then it will send that `5` value to the `set` function of the contract which is at the `destination` that is the result of the `deployStorageK` job; in other words the result of Job 3.
-For more on variables in `eris:package_manager`, please see the [variables specification](/docs/documentation/pm/latest/variable_specification/).
+For more on variables in `eris:package_manager`, please see the [variables specification](TODO cc @Vor02202).

 Finally, it is waiting on the call to be sunk into a block before it will proceed.